fr1ndz/Ksusha-AI-discord-chatbot/README.md

 1. **Clone the Repository**: Clone this repository to your local machine.
 2. **Install Dependencies**: Ensure you have all the necessary dependencies installed.
-3. **Run the Bot**: Execute the bot script using the following command:
+3. **Run the Bot**: Execute the bot script using the following command
    ```bash
    python bot.py
    ```